the-frey/the-frey.github.com/index.md

 ## Posts:

+29 July 2016 &raquo; <a href="/2016/07/29/more-sane-liberator-resources-with-multiple-content-types">More sane Liberator resources with multiple content types</a>

 26 July 2016 &raquo; <a href="/2016/07/26/testing-routes-with-luminus-and-compojure">Testing Routes with Luminus and Compojure</a>

 5 Jun 2016 &raquo; <a href="/2016/06/05/exploring-dsp-with-spin-fv-1">Exploring DSP with Spin FV-1</a>